 How to Answer the COVID-19 Question on the Common App

-With COVID-19 an omnipresent force in all of our lives, including the entire educational universe, it should come as little surprise that the virus has even managed to infiltrate the college application itself.
+With COVID-19 having been an omnipresent force in all of our lives, including the entire educational universe, it should come as little surprise that the virus even managed to infiltrate the college application itself last year.
+This will remain the case as the Class of 2022 applies to college this fall.

-As of mid-May 2020, over 85,000 Americans have died from COVID-19, more than 36 million have lost their jobs since the pandemic first reached U.S. shores, and many more families have seen some reduction to their household income.
-In additional to feeling the heath-related and economic consequences, American teenagers have had to deal with the abrupt end of their school year, the cancellation of long-awaited events and milestones, and an unnatural period of social isolation.
+As of mid-June 2021, over 600,000 Americans have died from COVID-19, more than 20 million have experienced some degree of unemployment since the pandemic first reached U.S. shores, and many more families have seen some reduction to their household income.
+In additional to feeling the heath-related and economic consequences, American teenagers have had to deal with interruptions to in-person learning, the cancellation of long-awaited events and milestones, and an unnatural period of social isolation.
 Perhaps equally challenging, is the introduction of uncertainty into a previously regimented existence of school, social life, and extracurricular activities, all part of the steady march toward college.

-In an acknowledgement that the Class of 2021 has universally been impacted by the coronavirus crisis, the Common Application, which is used by over one million students each year to apply to one of 800+ member institutions, announced an addition to next year’s application.
-In fact, there are two additions:
+In an acknowledgement that the Class of 2022 has universally been impacted by the coronavirus crisis, the Common Application, which is used by over one million students each year to apply to one of 800+ member institutions, announced that the following COVID-19 prompts, introduced last cycle, will remain part of the application in 2021-22.

 1) A 250-word optional question for applicants